JavaScript is disabled

 In the Agreement, the following terms have the stated meaning:

-Agreement: Section A (Agreement and Key Details, including the cover page and signature clauses), Section B (Authority to Act) and Section C (terms and conditions).
+Agreement: Section A (Agreement and Key Details, including the cover page and signature clauses) and Section B (terms and conditions).

 Confidential Information: the terms and conditions of the Agreement and any information that is not public knowledge and which is obtained from the other party in the course of, or in connection with, the Agreement.
 Intellectual Property owned by the Supplier is the Supplier’s Confidential Information.

-Fees: the fees set out in the Pricing section of ‘Key Details’.
+Fees: the fees set out in the Pricing section A of this Services Agreement.

-Force Majeure: an event that is beyond the reasonable control of a party, excluding an event to the extent that it could have been avoided by a party taking reasonable steps or reasonable care.
+Force Majeure: an event that is beyond the reasonable control of a party, excluding an event to the extent that it could have been avoided by a party taking reasonable steps or reasonable care but cannot apply with respect to the payment of Fees due under this document.

-Key Details: the agreement specific details set out in Section A of the Agreement.
+Key Details: the agreement specific details are set out in Section A of the Agreement.

 Services: the services set out in the Key Details.